Marine Said Days Ago She Loved Her Job. But ‘Mistakes’ in Kabul Killed Her, Pal Says.

 “I have been in touch with the family of the Lawrencian killed in action to extend mine and my family’s most sincere condolences and offer all of the aid that my administration can provide as they grieve this great loss.
 At this time, the family’s most immediate wish is to be given privacy and that their loved one be recognized as the hero that she was.”

-While the withdrawal and Thursday’s attack has left some young Marines who have only heard war stories of combat “bewildered,” Seaman insisted that the latest military developments have only motivated his fellow servicemen.
+While the withdrawal and Thursday’s attack have left some young Marines “bewildered,” Seaman insisted it has also motivated his fellow servicemen.

 “This is what we signed up for.
-It’s surreal but this is motivating [us] to be better,” he added.
+It’s surreal but this is motivating [us] to be better,” he said.